zebrunner/mcloud-device/README.md

 # appium-device
+Docker image used by Infrappium for Android devices in MCloud.
+* Android SDK
+* Appium
-Android, Appium and STF provider in Docker.
+* STF provider